 Church of Saint Gerlach

-Valkenburg has the oldest railway station in the Netherlands, so have a look!
-Travel time to Valkenburg by train: 13 minutes.
-You may also visit several caves: one of them is: Gemeentegrot.Another way to Valkenburg is via bus # 51 from the Maastricht bus station (next to the railway station).
+Valkenburg has the oldest railway station in the Netherlands and the oldest tourist office building, so have a look!
+Travel time to Valkenburg by train: 15 minutes.
+From Maastricht station platform 6.
+Final destination of the train: Kerkrade.
+You may also visit several caves: one of them is: Gemeentegrot.Another way to Valkenburg is by bus # 8 (platform G) from the Maastricht bus station (next to the railway station).
 Thermae 2000 is a famous wellness center on the top of the Cauberg (“mountain”) in Valkenburg.
-For Thermae 2000 it is better to take bus # 51 (direction Hoensbroek).
+For Thermae 2000 it is better to take bus # 4 (platform B) direction Hoensbroek.
 Buses depart from Maastricht twice an hour, at XX.47 and XX.17.
-Depart the bus at the stop: Cauberg, Valkenburg.
-Total travel time: 30 minutes.
+Exit the bus at the stop: Cauberg, Valkenburg.
+Total travel time: 20 minutes.
 The Thermae website says the bus stop is close to their entrance.
 Swimming suit needed.
 If you have any more questions, please mail firstname.lastname@example.org.

 THREE COUNTRY POINT in VAALS.If you like to step on the point where three countries meet, you will need to travel to the “DRIELANDENPUNT”(Three countries point) in Vaals.
 Now you can say you have been in the Netherlands, Belgium and Germany, all on one square meter!
-Bus # 50 departs from the bus station (in front of the train station of Maastricht) every 15 min. at 0.15, 0.30, 0.45.
-0.00, in the direction of Aachen (Germany).
-After about a 90 minutes bus ride, you exit the bus near Drielandenpunt in Vaals, but another 30 minutes walk is required.
-Here you can also climb the highest “mountain” of the Netherlands: 327 meters high.
+Bus # 350 (platform H) departs from the bus station (in front of the train station of Maastricht) in the direction of Aachen (Germany).
+After about a 45 minutes bus ride, you exit the bus at the stop Maastrichterlaan/ Bosstraat, in Vaals.
+Find the busstation Vaals and take bus # 259 to the Drielandenpunt in Vaals (a 17 min. ride).
+Here you can enjoy several tourist attractions and also climb the highest “mountain” of the Netherlands: 327 meters high.
 Doesn’t that sound interesting?
 On the picture (left): Jim Morgan is in the Netherlands and Ruud is in Germany.
 Your cell phone will go crazy!
-On the picture (below): Ruud climbed our one and only “mountain”, called “Vaalserberg”!
+On the picture (below): Ruud climbed our one and only “mountain”, called “Vaalserberg”, 327 m!
 Ruth Morgan takes a picture.

 Picture above: Charcoal drawing in the Gemeente Grot (cave) in Valkenburg.